iMissile/Self.Writing/Notes/DataScience_notes.md

 	- [UC Business Analytics R Programming Guide](https://uc-r.github.io/hc_clustering)
 - [Factoextra R Package: Easy Multivariate Data Analyses and Elegant Visualization](http://www.sthda.com/english/wiki/factoextra-r-package-easy-multivariate-data-analyses-and-elegant-visualization)
 - COOL!
 [StatQuest: K-means clustering](https://statquest.org/2017/07/05/statquest-k-means-clustering/)
-- Разбираемся, почему gap статистика проваливается иногда:
+- COOL! Разбираемся, почему gap статистика проваливается иногда (gap/elbow):
 	- [The optimal number of cluster by Gap Statistics](https://stats.stackexchange.com/questions/172641/the-optimal-number-of-cluster-by-gap-statistics). !!
 I do not trust the Gap statistic, or any of these heuristics.
 In particularly not if the plots are as smooth as these.
 Really visualizing your data is worth all the effort.
 In particular, also visualize the "best" result.
 Does it look good to you, or anomalous?
 Instead of trusting on some debated statistic like the Gap statistic, it is much better to trust a good visualization.
 	- COOL!
 [Why does gap statistic for k-means suggest one cluster, even though there are obviously two of them?](https://stats.stackexchange.com/questions/140711/why-does-gap-statistic-for-k-means-suggest-one-cluster-even-though-there-are-ob)
 	- [Standardize data columns in R](https://stackoverflow.com/questions/15215457/standardize-data-columns-in-r)